• Skip to primary navigation

 • Add the broth, salsa, water, squash, ¾ of the apples, rosemary, coriander, and white pepper.
 Stir, then bring everything to a boil.

-1¼ cups vegetable broth, 1 cup Roasted Tomatillo Salsa, 1 cup water, 1 pound butternut squash, 2 medium apples, ½ teaspoon dried rosemary leaves, ¼ teaspoon ground coriander, ¼ teaspoon white pepper
+1¼ cups low-sodium vegetable broth, 1 cup Roasted Tomatillo Salsa, 1 cup water, 1 pound butternut squash, 2 medium apples, ½ teaspoon dried rosemary leaves, ¼ teaspoon ground coriander, ¼ teaspoon white pepper

 • Reduce the heat to low, cover, and cook, stirring occasionally, for 20 to 30 minutes or until the squash is tender.